flyingmachine/brave-clojure-web/content/writing-macros.md

 ```

 Notice how the `criticize-code` function returns a syntax-quoted list.
-This is how we build up the list that the macro will return.
+This is how you build up the list that the macro will return.

 There's still room for improvement, though.
-We still have multiple,
+You still have multiple,
 nearly-identical calls to a function.
 In a situation like this it
-makes sense to use a seq function &mdash; `map` will do.
+makes sense to use a seq function; `map` will do.

 ```clojure
 (defmacro code-critic